Algorithm that decodes the "neural code" of genius

 An example of a super genius is Leonardo da Vinci, whose achievements in art, science, and technology defined an era and continue to inspire the world today.

-Genius represents a unique area of innate potential or a combination of several such areas.
+Genius represents a unique area of potential or a combination of two such areas.

-The Quantum G Testing helps identify this intrinsic "core"—the area of genius where an individual can make discoveries, challenge established paradigms, introduce innovative ideas and inventions, and create entirely new directions in science and technology.
+The Quantum G Testing helps identify this underlying "core"—the area of genius potential where an individual can make discoveries, challenge established paradigms, introduce innovative ideas and inventions, and create entirely new directions in science and technology.

 Key Characteristics: